-In the last chapter, we introduced the projection of any set of k parameters onto any n-k dimensional hyperplane, which was performed by the minimization over the k free fit parameters.
-Similarly, one can minimize over all n parameters to find the local minimum close to any starting point.
+In the last chapter, we introduced marginalizations over different parameters to obtain measurement precisions.
+Similarly, one can minimize over $all\,n$ parameters to find the local minimum close to any starting point.
 This approach is very useful for the exact numerical location of a degeneracy if its approximate position is known.
 For the determination of the approximate position, one can use analytical approaches or an educated guess.
 Though the usage of the all-parameter minimizers is quite simple, one should keep in mind that they are local minimizers.
 Therefore, one may need a very sophisticated application software to find all degenerate solutions.